Hidden Hidden Hidden Hidden

 Imagine a linear temperature sensor that puts out 0.1 Volts when dipped in ice water (0°C) and 1.0 Volts when dipped in boiling water (100°C); and you want instruNet to display °C numbers in the Record page and the Network page.
 To do this, one would set the Mapping fields to:

 The Mapping numbers can also be used to implement calibration.
-Suppose a thermocouple (i.e. temperature sensor) is attached to instruNet and is already returning °C numbers (since that is the native units for the thermocouple), yet you find there is a 2.0°C offset error in your sensor, and want instruNet to "correct" for this error.
-To do this, the user would set up a mapping from internal units to external units that reflected the offset error. e.g.
+Suppose a thermocouple (i.e. temperature sensor) is attached to instruNet and is already returning °C numbers (since that is the native units for the thermocouple), yet you find there is a +2.0°C offset error in your sensor (i.e. you measure 2.0 when sensor is at 0.0), and want instruNet to "correct" for this error.
+To do this, you would set the OFFSET parameter to -2.0 and the mapping from internal units to external units might then look something like this:

 Working with Digital Filters